 - A doctor’s note for medical leave (upon request)

 It is possible to discharge yourself from a Portuguese hospital at any time.
 However, it is always best to follow your doctor’s recommendations.
 That said, if you choose to go against medical advice, you must sign a form that releases the hospital from any liability.

-Visiting someone in the hospital
+Visiting someone in the hospital in Portugal

 Family members and friends are welcome to visit patients in the hospital, and most Portuguese hospitals have set visiting hours (horário de visitas).
 These are usually between 11:00 and 20:00, but this may vary depending on the hospital or department.